ExpressionEngine/ExpressionEngine-User-Guide/docs/development/modernizing-existing-add-ons.md

 class Addon_upd extends Installer
 ```
 ## A Note on Plugins
 If your add-on is currently a plugin and your looking to take advantage of the new add-on development methodologies, we recommend migrating your plugin methods (functions) to your mod file first.
+This can be done with a simple copy and paste.